 4. Arizona State University

 Based on the “New American University” model, Arizona State University is a public, state-chartered metropolitan RU/VH research institution endowed for $643 million.
 Conferring over 250 majors, ASU serves a diverse student body of over 82,000 strong.
 Although ASU’s main 631-acre urban campus is in Tempe, the Online Division is headquartered on the SkySong campus in sunny Scottsdale.
-The U.S. News ranked ASU as America’s 129th best university and most innovative college with the second best online graduate criminal justice degrees.
+The U.S. News ranked ASU as America’s 129th best university and most innovative college with the second-best online graduate criminal justice degrees.
 Named the largest producer of Fulbright Scholars, Arizona State earned Carnegie’s 2013 Academic Leadership Award.
 Kiplinger’s Personal Finance also lauded ASU among the “Baccalaureate Bargains” with the 83rd best value.

 Arizona State University awards 100+ online programs at affordably low tuition regardless of state residence, including through the College of Public Service and Community Solutions.
 The Online B.S. in Public Service and Public Policy offers a concentration in Emergency Management and Homeland Security.
 This 120-credit program produces trained specialists to alleviate and prevent complex disaster situations.
 Students develop in-demand leadership skills for defending communities primarily in the public sector.
 Online coursework is available 24/7 asynchronously for studying crime control, policymaking, public service ethics, disaster mitigation, terrorism, and police accountability.
 Those more interested in cyber-terrorism could obtain ASU’s Online B.S. in Information technology with a concentration in Security and Administration.

 Renewed for NSA Center of Excellence designation through 2021, Arizona State offers two master’s security options online.
 Firstly, the Master of Public Safety Leadership and Administration (MPSLA) equips police, border patrol, fire, and homeland security professionals for career progression into management.
 Focused on the public sector, this 33-credit curriculum admits online cohorts biannually.
 Seminar electives range from terrorism and homeland security to paramedicine and corrections for specialization.
 All MPSLA students complete an applied culminating project.
 For a stronger hazards-oriented approach, there’s a non-thesis Master of Arts in Emergency Management and Homeland Security online.
 Requiring 30 credits, this degree produces disaster managers with cutting-edge criminal justice expertise.

 5. Florida Institute of Technology